stopsopa/tsdi-lite/README.md

    - **Container-Specific Dependence**:

-     This approach makes your service dependent on this specific DI container implementation, reducing flexibility.
+     This approach could mean your service dependent on this specific DI container implementation, reducing flexibility.

 3. **Use Interfaces for Dependencies**